The Gruesomes

 The Gruesomes are a Canadian garage punk band from Montreal, Quebec, Canada, that formed in 1985.

-The band gained recognition following the 1986 release of their debut album, Tyrants of Teen Trash (Og Music), which led to an "underground" following in Europe, the United States (US) and Canada.
+The band gained recognition following the 1986 release of their debut album, Tyrants of Teen Trash (Og Music), which led to an underground following in Europe, the United States (US) and Canada.
 Subsequent releases increased their fan base and, after periods of touring, the band established itself within the global garage music scene.

 History

 With no previous musical experience, Bobby Beaton (guitar and vocals), Gerry Alvarez (guitar and vocals), John Davis (bass) and Davis' brother, Eric Davis (drums), were all between the ages of 16 and 19 when they began playing music together.
-The four teenagers were primarily inspired by long nights spent in their parents' basement watching TV and listening to obscure mid-60s records.
-Taking their name from the scary neighbours on TV's The Flintstones, the Gruesomes developed an image of matching black turtlenecks, Beatle boots and bowl haircuts, combining it with a "snotty" punk musical style.
+The four teenagers were primarily inspired by long nights spent in their parents' basement watching television and listening to obscure mid-1960s records.
+Taking their name from the scary neighbours on television's The Flintstones, the Gruesomes developed an image of matching black turtlenecks, Beatle boots and bowl haircuts, combining it with a "snotty" punk musical style.
 Early live shows relied more on the group's energy and humour than actual musical ability; however, the Gruesomes proceeded to become a popular club act, despite their inexperience.